killercup/scribbles/_posts/2018-06-02-secret-life-of-cows.md

 Let's look at an example.
 Say you have a [`Path`] and want to convert it to a string.
-Sadly, not every filesystem path is a valid UTF-8 (Rust strings are guaranteed to by UTF-8 encoded).
+Sadly, not every filesystem path is valid UTF-8
+(Rust strings are guaranteed to be UTF-8 encoded).
 Rust has a handy function to get a string regardless:
 [`Path::to_string_lossy`].
 When the path is valid UTF-8 already,